nikukatansa/crossroad-live/site/content/_index.md

     School resources.
 There are craft ideas and other resources available for your children if you open the video below on Youtube and look in the video description.
-  video: YvmCjNsYDnE
+  video: iJCuZRX59QE
 blessing:
   heading: Benediction
   text: >-
-    May the Lord bless you and protect you.
-May the Lord smile on you and be gracious to you.
-May the Lord show you His favour and give you His peace.
+    May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 24th May 2020
+subtitle: Sunday worship - 31st May 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!